Know the Laws: Florida

 There are many factors that the judge will consider in determining whether any of the above-listed security measures are necessary and additional documents that the accused parent may have to provide to the court.** You can find the actual language of the law on our FL Statutes page.
 Note: There is an exception for domestic violence victims.
 If you are a victim, and the other parent asks the judge to order these measures against you, you might be exempt (excused) from some of them if you can prove you are a victim (through a current injunction for protection against domestic violence, for example).*** Please seek the advice of a lawyer regarding this matter.
 If you need assistance in finding a lawyer, go to our FL Finding a Lawyer page.

 *** Fla.
 Stat. § 61.45(7)

-Because custody (parenting plan) is decided in the best interests of the child, an order is never permanent.
+Because custody (parenting plan) is decided in the best interests of the child, an order is not usually permanent.
 If you have a custody (parenting plan) order already in place, you may petition the court to make changes to it (modify it).
 However, to change a custody order, you generally need to prove that there has been a "substantial change in circumstances" since the original custody determination and that it is the child's best interests to change the parenting plan.
 Furthermore, the substantial change must a material (important) change and something that was not reasonably envisioned at the time of the original custody order.*

 If a court in Florida issued the child custody order (parenting plan) that you want to change, you may file the modification petition in the circuit court in the county in which either parent and the child reside or the circuit court in which the original order was issued.** A request for a change in a custody order (parenting plan) can be very complicated.
 If you want to change a custody order (parenting plan), we recommend that you seek the advice of a lawyer.
 If you need help in finding a lawyer, you can find one on our FL Finding a Lawyer page.